emanuelevivoli/2019-Computational-Numerical-Statistics-FCT/README.md

 </p>

 # Introduction
-This repo contains codes and documentations for two project of the "Computational Numerical Statistics" course attended at NOVA Faculdade de Ciencias e Tecnologia, in Lisbon.
+This repo contains codes and documentations for four project of the "Computational Numerical Statistics" course attended at NOVA Faculdade de Ciencias e Tecnologia, in Lisbon.

 The course attended was completely taught in Portuguese.